In this article:

 Autumn is a real transition phase for dogs

-We have extensively covered the coat change β with tips on brushing, drying, and what zeolite can do internally β in the coat care article.
-This article addresses the other autumn topics.
-The ones that truly concern me as a dog mom.
+The coat change β with tips on brushing, drying, and what zeolite can do from the inside β has been extensively covered in our coat care article.
+This article focuses on other autumn topics that truly concern me as a dog mom.

 π Coat care in autumn